 Once the waste is placed inside a GDF, the facility is sealed.
 The way the facility is designed and engineered means it can keep protecting people and the environment for hundreds of thousands of years, without needing any maintenance, while the radioactivity fades away naturally.

 Scientists and other authorities all over the world agree that geological disposal is the safest way to deal with ‘higher-activity’ radioactive waste (the most radioactive kind) for the long term.
 This international consensus comes after decades of scientific research.

-The Office for Nuclear Regulation and the Environment Agency, the UK’s independent nuclear regulators, will review the designs and safety cases for a GDF, the proposed site, and the science that informs them, to make sure it protects people and the environment.
+The Office for Nuclear Regulation and the Environment Agency, are the UK’s independent nuclear regulators, and they will review the designs and safety cases for a GDF, the proposed site, and the science that informs them, and will make sure it protects people and the environment.
 A GDF will only be built if the independent regulators are satisfied.

 Unlike other big infrastructure projects, the process of choosing a site for a GDF requires the explicit consent of a community willing to host the facility.

-Forming the GDF Community Partnership is not a commitment to agree to a GDF in Theddlethorpe.
+Forming the GDF Community Partnership is not a commitment to agree to a GDF in the area.
 Neither is studying potential sites or planning how the community could potentially benefit from the project.
-The community can be withdrawn from the process at any time.he process at any time.
+The community can be withdrawn from the process at any time.

 A Working Group is formed early in the GDF siting process to begin local discussions and fact-finding with the community.

 An early task for the Working Group was to identify and propose a Search Area for further consideration by the GDF developer.
 The Working Group spoke with hundreds of people across the community to begin to understand issues or questions they might have about geological disposal.
 The Working Group also recruited initial members for the Community Partnership (see below) which is now taking the process further forward.